-The Authority covenants in the Indenture not to (i) issue any bonds or other evidences of indebtedness (other than Senior Bonds, Junior Bonds and Subordinated Indebtedness) secured by a pledge of or lien on Net Revenues or the moneys, securities or funds set aside under the Indenture; or (ii) create any lien or charge on Net Revenues or the moneys, securities or funds set aside under the Indenture except for (a) evidences of indebtedness payable from moneys in the Construction Fund as part of the Cost of Construction of any Project and (b) indebtedness payable from amounts in the System Reserve Account.
-See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Covenants - Indebtedness and Liens".
-The Authority also covenants, subject to the effectiveness of the Transfer Amendment, as described in " - Certain Amendments to the Indenture" above, not to sell, lease or otherwise dispose of or encumber the Tollway System except as provided in the Indenture.
+The Authority covenants in the Indenture not to (i) issue any bonds or other evidences of indebtedness (other than Senior Bonds, Junior Bonds and Subordinated Indebtedness) secured by a pledge of or lien on Net Revenues or the moneys, securities or funds set aside under the Indenture; (ii) create any lien or charge on Net Revenues or the moneys, securities or funds set aside under the Indenture except for (a) evidences of indebtedness payable from moneys in the Construction Fund as part of the Cost of Construction of any Project and (b) indebtedness payable from amounts in the System Reserve Account; or (iii) sell, lease or otherwise dispose of or encumber the Tollway System except as provided in the Indenture.
 See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Covenants - Sale, Lease or Encumbrance of Property."
 The Authority also covenants, among other things, to prepare an annual budget, to operate the Tollway System in a sound and economical manner, to maintain the Tollway System, to maintain insurance and to keep proper books and records.